 Procedure for Found Items

-- All found items should be turned in to the Dean’s office before 3:00 pm each day.
-Dean’s office will temporarily store items until in their office for pick up by the security staff at 4:00 pm.
-Guard staff will work with Dean’s Office to make every attempt to contact the owner if sufficient identification is on the item to facilitate a quick return to the rightful owner.
-The Guard staff will check the Lost Items list to see if the item has already been reported.
+- All found items should be turned in to the Dean's office before 3 p.m. each day.
+The Dean's office will temporarily store items until in their office until it is collected by the security staff at 4 p.m.
+Security staff will work with Dean's Office to make every attempt to contact the owner if sufficient identification is on the item to facilitate a quick return to the rightful owner.

-- Guards will record items of value such as iPads, phones, and wallets on the log sheets at the time they are turned over by the Dean’s office.
+- Agents will record items of value such as Air pods, iPads, phones, and wallets on the log sheets at the time they are turned over by the Dean's office.
 Information requested in the logbook will help to ensure items are accounted for and returned to the rightful owners.
-Guards are responsible for filling out the security logbook completely and accurately.

 - Items of value will be kept in a secure location.